diffplug/image-grinder/CONTRIBUTING.md

 	}

 	dependencies {
-		classpath 'com.diffplug.gradle:goomph:+'
-		classpath 'com.diffplug.durian:durian-swt:+'
+		classpath 'com.diffplug.gradle:image-grinder:+'
 	}
 }

 ```

-To test your changes, run `gradlew publishToMavenLocal` on your Goomph project.
+To test your changes, run `gradlew publishToMavenLocal` on your ImageGrinder project.
 Now you can make changes and test them on your project.

 ## License